PDymala/EnigmaDesktop/README.md

 # EnigmaDesktop
 Encrypting desktop application using pseudo Enigma cypher.
-JavaFX and MVC  also used.
+Pure Java for back-end and JavaFX for front-end.
+MVC architecture.
 One of the first projects during studies.

 Software uses only redeable ASCI characters so do not worry that after copying you will loss information.